How the spherical modes of gravitational waves can be detected despite only seeing one ray: Results

 \section{Results}

-The modes of GWs have become a major focus of recent detection campaigns due to the additional information they can provide.
-Nevertheless, detection is usually restricted to say we have detected modes because of a better result when using matched filtering techniques.
-Although this may work well in an every day business it is no explanation to the fundamental question of detecting a physical property.
-One even could think that detecting only one ray of a GW, we should not be able to extract any information about the angular properties of the source and hence the modes.
-This picture seems to be confirmed when considering detection using the usual TT gauge.
+The spherical modes of GWs have become a major focus of recent detection campaigns due to the additional information they can provide.
+Nevertheless, detection is usually restricted to say we have detected spherical modes because of a better result when using matched filtering techniques.
+Although this may work well in an everyday business it is no explanation to the fundamental question of detecting a physical property.
+One even could think that by detecting only one ray of a GW, we should not be able to extract any information about the angular properties of the source and hence the spherical modes.
+At first glance, this picture even seems to be confirmed when considering detection using the usual TT gauge.

-In this paper we introduced a new gauge, which we call spherical gauge.
-We showed that using the spherical gauge the geodesic deviation and hence detection does not only depend on the second time derivative as for the TT gauge but also on the angular derivatives.
-We further consider the behaviour of the angular derivatives to show that they decrease as $1/r$, thus being of the same order as the wave.
-The detection also depending on the angular derivatives makes clear why we can detect GW spherical modes.
-Having information about the value of a function and its derivatives allow us to constrain an equation to a better degree.
-This is equally true for the spin-2 spherical harmonics which are the basis of mode decomposition.
-We see that using an appropriate gauge the information GW detection contains about the spherical properties of the source becomes visible and we can understand why this information can be extracted using matched filtering techniques.
+In this paper, we introduced a new gauge, which we call spherical gauge.
+We showed that using the spherical gauge the geodesic deviation and hence detection does not only depend on the second time derivative of the wave -- as for the TT gauge -- but also on the angular derivatives.
+We further consider the behavior of the angular derivatives to show that they decrease as $1/r$, thus being of the same order as the wave.
+That the detection also depends on the angular derivatives makes clear why we can detect GW spherical modes.
+Having information about the value of a function and its derivatives allows us to constrain an equation to a better degree.
+This is equally true for the spin=$-2$ spherical harmonics which are the basis of spherical mode decomposition.
+To better illustrate the actual detection of spherical modes, we discuss how spherical modes relate to the evolution of the source's orbit and thus the phase of the GW.
+We see that using an appropriate gauge the information GW detection contains about the spherical properties of the source becomes evident and we understand why this information can be extracted using matched filtering techniques.